All articles

 Paul Petritsch

-· 9 min read
+· Updated · 9 min read

 How we Design with AI Without Designers or Figma

-This guide is perfect for founders, marketers, and business leaders who commission landing pages but don't design them.
-It should give you a clear picture of what design looks like when AI handles the craft – and why the old assumptions about timelines, costs, and who you need to hire not necessarily apply as they used to.
+Design with AI gets you up and running much faster than doing the work from scratch.
+This guide is for anyone who either designs themselves or commissions design work to others.
+It should give you a clear picture of what design looks like when AI handles the craft, and why the old assumptions about timelines don't necessarily apply as they used to.

 How AI Tools Change the Design Bottleneck